PhanChenh/Optimizing_Sentiment_Models_NLPproject/README.md

 - Ablation Study
   + RNN Model: Baseline model for comparison.
   + GRU Model: Alternative to LSTM with a simpler architecture and improved training efficiency.
+- Interpret Results:
+  + Comparing model performance reveals key factors (e.g., location, attention mechanisms) that impact sentiment prediction.
+The double attention LSTM is expected to provide the most detailed insights into review content and sentiment drivers.
+- Recommendation:
+  + The LSTM with Double Attention should be used for sentiment analysis to offer actionable insights into customer experience.
+Additionally, location-based sentiment analysis can help tailor strategies for different branches.

 ## Key Findings